emeasee/ajoto-2014/README.md

 ### Credits

-Without these projects, this project wouldn't be nothing.
-Period.
+Without these projects, this project would be nothing.

 * [Yeoman](http://yeoman.io/)
 * [Yeopress Generator](https://github.com/wesleytodd/YeoPress)